aladdine/Essential-Solar-Energy-and-Storage-Software-Resources/README.md

 # Essential Solar and Energy Storage Software Links (ESES)
-Curated links to APIs, SDKs, paltforms, API and tools relevant to solar energy and battery storage.
+Curated links to APIs, SDKs, paltforms and tools relevant to solar energy and battery storage.

 # APIs and SDKs: Design & Enegineering